Dear readers of ADxS.org, please forgive the disruption.

 • Hair loss

-• Significant reduction of apolipoprotein A1 (only in women)
+• Significant reduction in apolipoprotein A1 (only in women)

-• Significant reduction of HDL cholesterol (“good cholesterol”) (only in women)
+• Significant reduction in HDL cholesterol (“good cholesterol”) (only in women)

 • 50 mg DHEA / day:

-improved libido (mainly in older women, hardly in men)47; different: no improvement of libido in a smaller test group.48
+improved libido (especially in older women, hardly in men)12; different: no improvement in libido in a smaller test group.13

-13 men and 17 women aged 40 to 70 years; randomized, placebo-controlled cross-over trial:
+13 men and 17 women aged 40 to 70 years; randomized, placebo-controlled cross-over study:

-• DHEA and DS serum levels reached young adult levels within 2 weeks and maintained these levels during dosing
+• DHEA and DS serum levels reached the levels of young adults within 2 weeks and maintained them during the intake

-• Two-fold increase in androgen serum levels in women
+• Increase in androgen serum levels in women by a factor of two

 • Androstenedione